-- the Chief Officer of Police; - one or more persons who appear to the Authority to represent the interests of persons carrying on gambling businesses in the Authority area. - One or more persons who appear to the Authority to represent the interests of persons who are likely to be affected by the exercise of the Authority's functions under the Act.
+- the Chief Officer of Police for Tonbridge and Malling Borough Council - one or more persons who appear to the Authority to represent the interests of persons carrying on gambling businesses in the Authority area. - One or more persons who appear to the Authority to represent the interests of persons who are likely to be affected by the exercise of the Authority's functions under the Act.
+This includes but is not limited to: - Responsible authorities such as Kent Fire and Rescue, child protection, Gambling Commission - Interest parties such as resident associations and trade associations.